ossUser-Swift/swift-apps-collection/AI Browser Pro/README.md

 This project is distributed under the **[Modified MIT License (Non-Commercial)](../LICENSE.md)**.
 You may:
-- Study, remix, and adapt it for learning.
+- Study, remix, and adapt it for learning or personal experimentation.
-- Use it privately or for non-commercial experimentation.

 You may **not**:
 - Redistribute or sell commercially.
-- Remove AI attribution or ethical notices.
+- Remove credit or licensing information.

 ---

 ## 🤝 Contributing

-We welcome contributions!
+We welcome community contributions!
 Please read the [CONTRIBUTING.md](../CONTRIBUTING.md) before submitting pull requests.

 Ways to contribute:
-- Improve the Swift codebase.
-- Enhance Liquid Glass UI design.
+- Enhance Liquid Glass UI or performance.
+- Add AI Sidebar improvements.
+- Improve the Setup Wizard or settings system.
-- Suggest ethical AI improvements or new features.
+- Suggest ethical browsing or educational features.
-- Fix bugs or refine the Groq API integration.

 ---

 ## 🧭 Vision

-AI Browser Pro represents a step toward **personalized, intelligent, and ethical web exploration**.
+AI Browser Pro represents a glimpse into **the future of personal, AI-assisted browsing** — built with transparency, creativity, and performance in mind.
-It’s designed not to replace human browsing, but to **augment it** — blending design, performance, and responsible AI into one experience.
+It’s not about automation, but about **enhancing how humans interact with the web**.

 > **Built by friends.
 Guided by AI.
 Shared with the world.**